We thought we’d share a few photos from another gorgeous off the beaten path Bonaire beach. Come swim, snorkel and relax at the dive site Tolo.

-Bachelor’s Beach Bonaire; it’s close to pretty much everything on Bonaire and is a no stress place to just stop and take in the crystal clear Caribbean Sea.
-It’s the perfect place to break in your new mask and snorkel.
+Bachelor’s Beach Bonaire; located close to pretty much everything on Bonaire this beach offers a no stress place to just stop and take in the crystal clear Caribbean Sea.
+What a perfect place to break in your new mask and snorkel.

-Bachelor’s Beach is a quick ride from the airport or from Kralendijk or Belnem.
-The beach is not visible from the road – it’s looks like a little rocky parking lot with a couple of cement and thatched beach huts.
-Park your car or bike right there and take the ladder/steps down to the secluded sandy beach.
-If the tide is in there may not be any sand but swimming there is always gorgeous.
-If there’s no beach visible you can leave your things on the steps.
+Bachelor’s Beach is a short ride from the airport or from Kralendijk or Belnem.
+From breezybonaire apartments the drive to Bachelor’s beach takes about 5 minutes.
+The beach is not visible from the road – it’s looks like a little rocky parking lot with a couple of poured concrete beach huts with thatched roofs.
+Park your car on the cliff overlooking the sea and take the ladder/steps down to the secluded sandy beach.
+If the tide is in there won’t be any sand but you can still swim and it will be memorable.
+With no beach visible just leave your things on the steps.
 Never crowded.
 Great place to snorkel – super easy, fun, zen away from it all but yet so close to it all.

-Bachelors beach is located on the main oceanfront road – the same road as the airport – EEG blvd.
-If you make a left turn leaving the airport it will be on your right just past the road to Sorobon.
-Two cute little huts with a thatched roof mark this location.
-The huts are basically in the parking lot for Bachelor’s beach and are for public use.
+Find Bachelor’s Beach on the main oceanfront road EEG blvd.
+Make a left turn leaving Flamingo International Airport and the beach will be on your right just past the road to Sorobon.
+Look for the two huts which are for public use.

-Bring towels, beach chair and definitely don’t forget to bring a mask and snorkel gear.
+Bring towels, beach chairs and definitely don’t forget to bring a mask and snorkel gear.
 Entrance into the water in any location on Bonaire is easier with a mask so that you can watch for coral and rocks as you get in.
-Bachelor’s beach is particularly sandy for a Bonaire beach, so the entry into the water is fairly easy.
+Bachelor’s beach, particularly sandy for a Bonaire beach means entry into the water is fairly easy.
 This is also a good spot for catching some small waves on a windy day.